Bilbao7777/Bilbao7777/README.md

 - 👀
 - 🌱 I’m currently CS student
 - 💞️
-- 📫 How to reach me email or discord
+- 📫 Contact via email or discord

 <!---
 Bilbao7777/Bilbao7777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.